 Video content can help strengthen your relationship with existing customers, and increase retention rates.
 This is the same whether you’re video marketing b2b or direct to consumer.
 It’s a powerful way to improve your purchase funnel and get those conversion rates up.

 Ready to make your first video for the purchase funnel?
-Why not try one of our free templates today?
+Why not try out one of our templates today?